24-26 Museum Street

 'AZUR GAS' - Meaning of 'laycan' in the context of a CIF sale

-Henry is ranked in Chambers [UK 2014], in this edition "sources cite his timely responses and commercial outlook as reasons to instruct him".
-In previous edition Henry is noted as a leading individual, in which clients say they "can rely on him in any situation, even in case of an emergency, to clarify any kind of issues" and that he “is perfect!
+Henry is recommended Chambers [UK 2015], sources in this edition highlight "his strong negotiation skills".
+In the previous edition "sources cite his timely responses and commercial outlook as reasons to instruct him".
+In an earlier clients say they "can rely on him in any situation, even in case of an emergency, to clarify any kind of issues" and that he “is perfect!
 He is very available, he knows his files through and through and approaches disputes in a practical way”.

 Henry is described as "straightforward and proactive" and recommended by Legal 500 [UK 2014].
 In the previous edition the shipping team is described as "friendly and practical" and is "highly regarded in the shipping environment.
 Henry was singled out in an earlier edition amongst London firms for his shipping expertise.